-The ultimate action should a parent/carer continue to breach the code of conduct may be the Cornwall Ladies County Golf Association regrettably asking your child to leave the session or event.
+The ultimate action should a parent/carer continue to breach the code of conduct may be the C.L.C.G.A. regrettably asking your child to leave the session, event or club.

-Signed: Print: Date:
+Signed: Date: PRINT NAME:

 Managing Challenging Behaviour